robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 As we will see next week, it is in fact possible to write streaming code that handles multi-line messages without any sacrifice of *modularity*.
 It just requires a bit more work and imagination.

-By constast, updating our batch code is easy.
+By constast, updating our batch code to handle multi-line logs is easy.
 As a reminder, here's our current, high-level batch structure again:

 ```ruby
 raw_log = File.read("samplelog.txt")